 About Aizhou

 Trained in classical and concert music, Aizhou is also an orchestrator.
-Her most recent project, Shortcomings, directed by Randall Park, premiered at Sundance Film Festival 2023 and was released in theaters in the U.S. through Sony Classics.
+Her project, Shortcomings, directed by Randall Park, premiered at Sundance Film Festival 2023 and was released in theaters in the U.S. through Sony Classics.